 THERE IS A BEAUTIFUL PIECE by Beethoven titled Für Elise and I always associate it with my grandfather's sister, Elise Sonnemann, a medical doctor in Munich.
+(She sometimes went by Else rather than Elise).
 When my father was a boy, going to visit his grandparents in Munich, Elise took him along on her hospital rounds and bought him ice cream in the cafeteria.
 "They had the best chocolate ice cream," my father remembered.

 My father had no photographs of her.
 He told me that she had been sent to the concentration camp of Dachau and when she refused to serve as a doctor there, she was shot.